QuTech-Delft/imsep/docs/version-control/advanced-cycle.md

 When Git detects different changes in two different branches, e.g. a feature branch and the default branch, or two different versions of the same branch, e.g. a local version and the origin, it warns about a merge conflict.
 Git needs user inputs to resolve the conflict and merge successfully.
-When executing Git commands from the commandline, it will open the text editor Nano by default to resolve the conflicts by hand.
+When executing Git commands from the command-line, it will open the text editor Nano by default to resolve the conflicts by hand.
 This program is pure terror and should be abolished from the known universe and beyond.